svillagomez/codtober-fest/templates/README.md

 # Description

-This folder contains the front-end part of the exercice.
+This folder contains the front-end part of the exercise.
 You have to develop the backend services and replace the endpoints in the JS files with your own.

-For each HTML file there are a JS file with same name in the `js` folder, which makes the HTTP requests to the backend.
+For each HTML file there is a JS file with same name in the `js` folder, which makes the HTTP request to the backend.

 Search for comments like the one below in the JS files to find where to replace them with your service endpoints.